mvkvc/reel_hiring_project_elixir/README.md

 We focus on three main points in our evaluation:

 1. The output of the `parse/1` function is correct.
 That is, the timestamps, quantity, and metering_point_id of each consumption reading matches the corresponding reading in the input data.
 Further, the format of the output is as described in the previous section.
-2. How you solved the task
+2. How you solved the task.
+There are many ways to approach a task like this.
-3. Your reasoning about choosing this solution
+3. Your reasoning about choosing this solution.